NACA 0012 Airfoil (Compressible Flow) CFD Simulation, ANSYS Fluent Training

 Click on Add To Cart and obtain the Geometry file, Mesh file, and a Comprehensive Training Video.

 Project Description of Airflow around a NACA 0012 Airfoil

-This project is going to simulate an airfoil in the airflow field.
-Geometric defining parameters include chord line, angle of attack, leading-edge, and trailing edge.
+This project is going to simulate an airfoil in the airflow field by ANSYS Fluent software.
+Geometric defining parameters include chord line, angle of attack, leading edge, and trailing edge.
 The direction of the airflow into the airfoil body is defined by the angle of attack (the angle between the chord and the horizontal direction of the airflow velocity).
 In the present case, the attack angle is 5 degrees; thus, the horizontal component of the airflow direction is defined as 0.996 (cos5) and the vertical component is equal to 0.087 (sin5).
 The purpose of this project is to investigate the behavior of airflow and the pressure distribution around the airfoil, as well as to study the drag and lift forces.

 The Mach number is equal to the ratio of the speed of an object in a fluid to the sound speed in the same fluid in which that object moves.
 For example, the sound speed in the air with a temperature of 25 degrees Celsius is 343 meters per second.
 In general, simulation of an airfoil requires the definition of a far-field boundary condition, and therefore the Mach number for the flow field must be defined, the value of which in the present case is 0.6.